lauralwd/azolla_phd_thesis/source/12_chapter_2_foul-play.md

 ### Genome assemblies with long reads
 Long reads (PacBioRS II) from DNA of _A. filiculoides_-Sterilized were read-corrected then assembled into scaffolds by both Celera and Falcon assembler pipelines, yielding two preliminary genome assemblies [[https://github.com/PacificBiosciences/FALCON](https://github.com/PacificBiosciences/FALCON)\; @Myers2000; @Koren2012].
 Bacterial scaffolds in the genome assemblies were identified by RNAmmer [@Lagesen2007].
-Bacterial scaffolds with a minimum length of 0.1 Mb were extracted and assigned taxonomy based on the 16S rRNA genes in Mothur using the Silva database (Table 2).
+Bacterial scaffolds with a minimum length of 0.1 Mb were extracted and assigned taxonomy based on the 16S rRNA genes in Mothur using the Silva database (+@tab:tbl2_2).
 Once identified, the scaffolds were submitted to RAST [@Overbeek2014] for annotation, which scored the nearest neighbour.

 \begin{sidewaystable}